panzerdp/dmitripavlutin.com/content/posts/2019-07-03-array-foreach/index.md

 console.log(allEven); // => false
 ```

 The code determines correctly if all numbers are even.
-But one problem is that you cannot break right after finding the first odd number `3`.
+But the problem is the impossibility to break after finding the first odd number `3`.

-A better solution is to choose `array.every()` method:
+A better solution is to apply `array.every()` method:

 ```javascript
 const numbers = [22, 3, 4, 10];